declankra/soundcloudToMp3/README.md

-# Download any Soundcloud Song!!
+# Download *any Soundcloud Song!!
 for the aspiring DJ, music lover, and the like

+**almost any: ~6% of songs have a a weird unsupported HLS stream format*

 ```bash
 pip install soundcloud-lib